solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 2. **Click the “three-dots” button on the top right corner of the window to open the wallet menu.**
 3. **Choose “Change password”.**
 4. **On the bottom left corner of the small window, click the switch next to “Remove password”.**
-5. **Type in your current password and click “REMOVE PASSWORD” to confirm the removal of your password.**
+5. **Type in your current password and click “Remove Password” to confirm the removal of your password.**

 ### Account View